Reshaping Inverness, Nova Scotia

 To have a second act for a coalmining town that really wasn’t a tourist spot within the Cape Breton landscape is remarkable.
 I remember Rankin MacDonald, the editor of The Inverness Oran, our local paper, which he founded 40-plus years ago, talking about how people used to drive around Inverness because of the coal mine.
 Looking across the landscape today and seeing a golf course that people are coming from all points of the globe to see is magical.
 But what is happening in the community — people moving back and people finding prosperity — that is the most pleasant surprise.
 And the one that is the best part of doing this.

 This story originally appeared in The Maritime Edit magazine.
-To subscribe, for just $35 a year, click here.
+To subscribe, please click here.